LeoXuIsAvailable/FizzBuzz/README.md

 4. Open IntelliJ.
 If you already have a project open, close that project.
 From the main screen, choose the "Get From VCS" option.
 5. In the menu that appears, paste the URL.
-You can either use the default location on your computer to save the project or you can choose the directory.
+You can either use the default location on your computer to save the project ,or you can choose the directory.
     - Note: if you later make another clone of this repository, it will require you to choose a new directory to save it to, since you can't have two projects with the exact same directory.
 6. Click the `Clone` button and IntelliJ will set up your project.
 At this point, it may require you to set up an